faefux/Catacylsm-Faction/README.md

 -Name Faction
 -Flesh out warehouse
 -Add other faction buildings to appear as the faction expands with your help.
-    ~Hunting camp
+    --Hunting camp.
-    ~Take Over Prison
+    --Take Over Prison.

 -Add more interesting missions than just fetch quests.
-   ~Missions to upgrade warehouse aesthetically as well as the security of the building ~Assassinate a member of the Old Guard (Possibly representative in the Free Merchants building) ~Find Lost Friends
+   --Missions to upgrade warehouse aesthetically as well as the security of the building.
+   --Assassinate a member of the Old Guard (Possibly representative in the Free Merchants building).
+   --Find Lost Friends.

 -Add other mostly written NPCs
-  ~Hacker
-  ~Junky
+  --Hacker.
+  --Junky.
-  ~Ex-Prostitute who despite the horror now feels free from the shackles of her previous life.
+  --Ex-Prostitute who despite the horror now feels free from the shackles of her previous life.
-  ~Cluster of Primitivists whom reject technology and see this as the perfect time to 'Go back to nature' ~Long time prisoner (Lifer) Who escaped during the chaos and is just glad to be away from those cold grey walls..
+  --Cluster of Primitivists whom reject technology and see this as the perfect time to 'Go back to nature'.
+  --Long time prisoner (Lifer) Who escaped during the chaos and is just glad to be away from those cold grey walls..

 -Flesh Out all NPCs

 -Add Interactions with other factions